 How do wood cutting boards compare to other materials?

 Plastic cutting boards have some clear advantages over wood: they are light, convenient to store/wash, and relatively inexpensive.
-In addition, plastic is not a porous material, so is less likely to pick up bad smells.

 On the other hand, you should know that plastic chopping boards have several flaws as well.
 Firstly, scratches and grooves can appear on these cutting surfaces too.
 As you know, such crevices can house bacteria.
 While wood cutting boards can be restored to remove scratches, the only option for a plastic board is to replace it.